What is APDS?

 - Uncontrolled immune dysregulation and deficiency may result in severe lymphoproliferation, recurrent infections, autoimmune disorders, and lymphoma3

-- Lymphoproliferation can be a manifestation of immune dysregulation and can be associated with an increased risk of lymphoma3
+- Lymphoproliferation can be a manifestation of immune dysregulation and can be associated with an increased risk of lymphoma5

-Newer genetic panels now include APDS.
+Newer genetic panels now include APDS variants.
 If genetic testing was done prior to 2018 and your patient has symptoms of APDS, consider retesting.

 How Joenja Works